Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 aws.transcribe.languages=${AWS_TRANSCRIBE_LANGUAGES}
 ```

-For increased accuracy with language identification, enter a list of comma-seperated languages that are spoken in your file in `AWS_TRANSCRIBE_LANGUAGES`.
-For example, if you’re confident your media file is either in US English, US Spanish, or French, provide the following in the `AWS_TRANSCRIBE_LANGUAGES` file: en-US,es-US,fr-FR
+For increased accuracy with language identification, you can enter a list of comma-seperated languages that are spoken.
+For example, if you your media files are primarily going to be in U.S. English, U.S. Spanish, or French, enter the following into your `AWS_TRANSCRIBE_LANGUAGES` file: `en-US,es-US,fr-FR`.

-The connector uses a stream mechanism to send and receive information it and AAE.
-The following property is used to identify the connector:
+The connector uses a stream mechanism to send and receive information from it and AAE.
+The following variable is used to identify the connector:

 ```bash
 spring.cloud.stream.bindings.transcribeConnectorConsumer.destination=transcribe.TRANSCRIBE